wellscrosby/MRGHoloOcean/docs/packages/docs/scenarios.rst

 What is a scenario?
 -------------------

-A scenario tells Holodeck which world to load, which agents to place in the world, and which sensors they need.
+A scenario tells HoloOcean which world to load, which agents to place in the world, and which sensors they need.

 It defines: